Big poll win for Japan PM Abe's party could defeat bold econ reform

 "Winning the upper house election is not the key to pushing through the structural reforms that Japan needs because the vested interests are only going to get stronger," said Jeffrey Kingston, director of Asian studies at Temple University's Japan campus.

-"We can't do it now, but if the LDP and New Komeito win a majority, we can do it," Yamamoto said.
+"We can't do it now, but if the LDP and New Komeito win a majority, we can do it," Watanabe said.

 Financial markets disappointed by the "Third Arrow" measures want to see signs the latter group is gaining the upper hand.
 "What markets will be looking for is a very clear commitment to specific medium-term, growth boosting structural reforms," said Alastair Newton, senior political analyst at Nomura Securities.